JamesIves/us-civics-test-practice/README.md

 Questionnaire to help you practice for the United States Civics Test, built with client-side React.
 [If you just want to start practicing, click here](https://jives.dev/us-civics-test-practice/).

 > **Warning**
 > I created this to help myself practice for my civics test in 2022.
-It is based on documentation provided by USCIS from that year, and may no longer be relevant.
+It is based on documentation provided by USCIS from that year, and may no longer be relevant depending on when you take the test.

 ## Getting Started ✈️